-We engage with a range of people and organizations beyond our taught programmes of study for students and grant funded research projects.
+We engage with a range of people and organizations beyond our taught programmes of study and externally-funded research projects.

-We feel that engaging with public audiences and community groups is very important, so in addition to the free courses and educational resources that we contribute to OpenLearn under the Science, Maths and Technology and the Nature and Environment sections, we run and take part in many outreach and public engagement events.
+We feel that engaging with public audiences and community groups is very important, so in addition to the free courses and educational resources that we contribute to OpenLearn, we run and take part in many outreach and public engagement events.
 We believe that engineering and technology is for everyone, so offer a broad range of activities from events aimed at school children, through to talks for specialist audiences.

-We also run or contribute to commercial enterprises as a means of maximising the impact of our academic activities.
-Our enterprise activities draw on our research and scholarship:
+Drawing on our research and scholarship, we also run or contribute to commercial enterprises as a means of maximising the impact of our academic activities.

-The School also contributes to The Open University’s international development activities mostly run through the International Development Office but also via the STEM faculty’s scholarship centre - eSTEeM.
-Our staff currently contribute to two major international development projects:
+The School also contributes to The Open University’s international development activities mostly run through the International Development Office but also via the STEM Faculty’s scholarship centre - eSTEeM.

 The Design Group has a strategic partnership with The Glass-House Community Led Design a national charity that supports communities, organisations and networks to work collaboratively on the design of buildings, open spaces, homes and neighbourhoods.
 The partnership has secured funding for over 13 collaborative research projects and generated resources that are of practical use to professional designers, architects, planners and community development officers, as well as community based groups and organisations and individuals with an interest in collaborative design and creative civic action.

-Some of the external organisations we have worked around the themes of collaborative design and social innovation include: National Lottery Heritage Fund, Historic England, Historic Religious Buildings Alliance, Blackwood Foundation, Bow Arts, Bromley by Bow Centre, Poplar Harca, Fossbox, London Community Housing Cooperative, New Vic Borderlines, Social Farms & Gardens (Confederation of City Farms and Community Gardens) and the Greater London Authority among others.
+Some of the external organisations we have worked around the themes of collaborative design and social innovation include: National Lottery Heritage Fund, Historic England, Historic Religious Buildings Alliance, Blackwood Foundation, Bow Arts, Bromley by Bow Centre, Poplar Harca, Fossbox, London Community Housing Cooperative, New Vic Borderlines, Social Farms & Gardens (Confederation of City Farms and Community Gardens) and the Greater London Authority.

 The Prototyping Utopias public engagement project was funded by AHRC in 2016 as part of their Connected Communities Research Festival inspired by the 500th anniversary of the publication of Thomas More’s Utopia.
 The project delivered two open day events in Bow on the 30th of April and the 21st of May 2016.
 The first was focussed on ‘dreaming’ and the second on ‘prototyping’.
 You can view a film about these events here: vimeo.com